-Level 1 - Consultative Special Education Support with general education teachers (Special Ánimo Clay Middle School #1 Special Education Program will provide a combination of consultative, collaborative, and co-teaching support through the general education setting and direct instruction outside the general education classroom. Ánimo Clay Middle School #1 will provide Special Education support by using a multiple level approached depending on the students' needs and assessments in order to provide the student with a continuum of placement options.
-Special Education Program Descrintion Outcome 2, 3, 4 Ánimo Clay Middle School #1 is located in a community where the neighborhood schools suffer from high dropout rates, low standardized test scores, and overcrowding and violence.
+Level 1 - Consultative Special Education Support with general education teachers (Special Education teachers frequently and systematically consults with general education teachers) Special Education Teacher will implement a system and time to provide Ánimo Central Middle School Special Education Program will provide a combination of consultative, collaborative, and co-teaching support through the general education setting and direct instruction outside the general education classroom. level approached depending on the students' needs and assessments in order to provide the student with a continuum of placement options.
+Education Program Description poverty line.
+This community has historically high levels of poverty and unemployment which have facilitated generational gang affiliations, crime, and violence.
+Snecial Outcome 2.
+3. 4 violence.
 It is located in a residential, urban, economically challenged area where ethnic distribution in the 90047 zip code is 73.2% of the population is African American and 24.1% Latino.
 The median household income is \$35,142 and the per capita income is \$14,527.
-In this community, 20.6% of families and 23.3% of individuals live below the poverty line.
-This community has historically high levels of poverty and unemployment which have facilitated generational gang affiliations, crime, and violence.
-Currently, Clay Middle School is serving 18% special education population.
-Description of Student Population Required For Planning If at any point a student with disabilities is recommended for expulsion in violation of California Education Code the student will be granted all his/her rights under IDEIA and a pre-expulsion IEP including a manifestation determination will be convene with the participation of a school psychologist, BICM, and Green Dot Special Education Program Administrator.
-When a emergency behavior intervention is necessary to prevent a student from endangering oneself or others, Ánimo Clay Middle School #1 administrator will complete the "Behavior Emergency Report for Student with Disabilities," notify parents within 24 hours of the incident, file the report in the student's cumulative records, and submit a copy to the Support Unit Administrator and the Division of Special Education Behavior Support office. be responsible to provide support to both general and special education teachers in developing strategies that support students with disabilities.
+In this community, 20.6% of families and 23.3% of individuals live below the Population Animo Central Middle Schools located in a community where the neighborhood schools suffer from high dropout rates, low standardized test scores, and overcrowding and Description of Student Required For Planning If at any point a student with disabilities is recommended for expulsion in violation of California Education Code the student will be granted all his/her rights under IDEIA and a pre-expulsion IEP including a manifestation determination will be convene with the participation of a school psychologist, BICM, and Green Dot Special Education Program Administrator.
+When a emergency behavior intervention is necessary to prevent a student from endangering oneself or others, Ánimo Central Middle School administrator will complete the "Behavior Emergency Report for Student with Disabilities," notify parents within 24 hours of the incident, file the report in the student's cumulative records, and submit a copy to the Support Unit Administrator and the Division of Special Education Behavior Support office. be responsible to provide support to both general and special education teachers in developing strategies that support students with disabilities.